- CEA, DRF/JACOB/IDMIT Joint Research Unit 1184

 CEA, the teams of the Fundamental Research Division(DRF) at the CEA have demonstrated their ability to combine their skills and infrastructures to focus on issues of importance to society, such as Energy and Health.
 Through fundamental research in biology, physics and chemistry, the basic research division (DRF or CEA Sciences) strongly contributes to all of CEA research programs in many fields of expertise, from renewable and nuclear energy, to health, lasers, micro and nanotechnology.
-Its Department IDMIT carries out internationally recognised cutting-edge research on human infectious diseases, including in particular those caused by HIV and emerging viruses and has unique expertise in the use of non-human primate (NHP) models.
+Within the Jacob Institute, the IDMIT Department IDMIT carries out internationally recognized cutting-edge research on human infectious diseases, including in particular those caused by HIV, emerging viruses, bacteria, parasites and has unique expertise in the use of non-human primate (NHP) models.
 The IDMIT teams make major contributions to several international research networks and to national and European research programmes.

 Institut Pasteur is an international leader for research into infectious diseases, to which it devotes almost half its resources.
 It has placed its scientific expertise in this domain and in vaccination at the disposal of this project.
 It also contributes its knowledge and experience in the use of animal models of human diseases.
 With its internationally renowned teaching activities, Institut Pasteur also makes a major contribution to the training activities implemented within this infrastructure.